Adult movie theater

-An adult movie theater is a euphemistic term for a movie theater dedicated to the exhibition of pornographic films.
+"Adult movie theater" is a euphemistic term for a movie theater dedicated to the exhibition of pornographic films.

-Adult movie theaters show pornographic films primarily for either a respectively heterosexual or homosexual audience.
-For the patrons, rules are generally less strict regarding partial- or full-nudity and public masturbation or sex, and such behavior may be condoned explicitly or simply tolerated by the management.
-Such behavior may or may not be legal, and if not, may or may not be overlooked by local law enforcement.
+Adult movie theaters may cater either to a heterosexual or a homosexual audience.
+For the patrons, rules regarding nudity and public masturbation or sex are generally lax; such behavior may be condoned explicitly or simply tolerated by the management.
+This may or may not be legal, and if not, may or may not be overlooked by local law enforcement.
 Certain theaters may also include a stripshow or sex show between films, or other sex industry services.

-Before the VCR, and later the Internet, a movie theatre or cinema house was often the only location where people could see hardcore erotic films.
-The spread of home videos and later of internet pornography has led to a drastic reduction in the number of adult theatres.
+Before VCR, and later the Internet, movie theatres were often the only locations where people could see hardcore erotic films.
+The spread of home videos and later of Internet pornography has led to a drastic reduction in the number of adult theatres.